ldatb/homelab/README.md

 ```
 ansible-playbook ./ansible/bootstrap.yml -u admin --private-key <keypair-file> -i ./ansible/inventory
 ```
 Use the `--ask-pass` option if you're not using a key pair.
+NOT RECOMMENDED.
+This can be insecure if you're exposing your server to the internet.
+To understand how to setup an SSH key, check https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/

 ## Tech Stack
 <table>